 There’s nothing to stop you putting an old PC to work on such a project full-time, however, and you just need to download and install some free software for the purpose.

-Setting up is relatively straightforward, but it can sometimes take some figuring out — though that’s part of the fun.
-You can see a list of current distributed computing projects at www.distributedcomputing.info and while there’s nothing to stop you signing up for two or more, the calculations can be quite taxing, so multiple projects may cause problems for older PCs.
+Setting up is relatively straightforward, but it can sometimes take some figuring out — though some would say that’s part of the fun.
+You can see a list of current distributed computing projects at www.distributedcomputing.info.
+There’s nothing to stop you signing up for two or more, though the calculations can be quite taxing, so multiple projects may cause problems for older PCs.